bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `/ab|cd|ef/`

-"ab" or the string "cd" or the string "ef".
+“ab” or the string “cd” or the string “ef”.

 `/\d{3}|[a-z]{4}/`